The Rolling Stones' Redlands bust: Campaign

 The case was a cause célèbre.
 Goodman argues that "their eventual saviour" was one of the most surprising elements of the entire episode.
 On 1 July the traditionally conservative editor of The Times, William Rees-Mogg—inspired by Alexander Pope—wrote an article critical of the sentences, which questioned whether "Mr Jagger received a more severe sentence than would have been thought proper for any purely anonymous young man".
 In her autobiography, Faithfull says that up until this point, they felt that "a mysterious and menacing enemy pursued us at every turn"; there was a degree of paranoia on account of Jones' bust the day of their release.
 It was only with the publication of Rees-Mogg's editorial that they began to feel positive about the outcome.
 The following month the Times carried a full-page advertisement stating that "The law against marijuana is immoral in principle and unworkable in practice", which, comments Barnes, "further outraged the establishment", to the extent that it was discussed in the House of Commons.
 The advert was signed by, among others, Graham Greene, David Bailey, Jonathan Miller and the Beatles.

 On appeal, Richards' sentence was overturned and Jagger's was amended to a conditional discharge (although he ended up spending one night inside London's Brixton Prison).
-Rees-Mogg "decry[ed] the thinness of the case and the injustice and idiocy of the sentences" and portrayed Jagger's sentence as persecution.
+Rees-Mogg "decr[ied] the thinness of the case and the injustice and idiocy of the sentences" and portrayed Jagger's sentence as persecution.
 Public sentiment against the convictions increased.
 A month later the appeals court overturned Richards's conviction for lack of evidence, and gave Jagger a conditional discharge.

-The Who rush-released two Stones’ songs—"The Last Time" and "Under My Thumb"—which was intended to be part of a sequence of releasing their material "to keep their work before the public until they are again free to record themselves".
+The Who rush-released two Stones' songs—"The Last Time" and "Under My Thumb"—which was intended to be part of a sequence of releasing their material "to keep their work before the public until they are again free to record themselves".